Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Model and Estimation

 We now extend this to the scenario where the graph $G$ is also unknown, using a regularized likelihood score with a BIC-like penalty term that increases with the number of edges.
 Concretely, we use the following score for a given BAP $G$:

 We have scaled the log-likelihood and penalty with $1/n$ so that the score is expected to be $O(1)$ as $n$ increases.
-Compared with the usual BIC penalty, we chose our penalty to be twice as large, since this led to better performance in simulations studies.
+Compared with the usual BIC penalty, we chose our penalty to be twice as large, since this led to better performance in simulations studies\footnote{In practice, one could also treat the penalty coefficient as a hyperparameter and choose it via cross-validation.}.
 The number of nodes is typically fixed, so does not matter for comparing graphs over the same vertex set.
 We included it to make explicit the penalization of the model parameters (which correspond to nodes and edges).

 In our search for the true causal graph $G$, we assume that if $\Sigma \in \bar{\mathcal{S}}_{H}$ for any other graph $H$, then $\bar{\mathcal{S}}_{H} \supseteq \bar{\mathcal{S}}_{G}$, that is $H$ represents a strict supermodel of $G$.
 This rules out the possibility that `by chance' we land on a distribution contained in a submodel, and is a minimal requirement for causal learning.
-The set of matrices that violate the requirement has measure zero within the model $\bar{\mathcal{S}}_{G}$ (assuming entries in $B$ and $\Omega$ are generated according to a positive joint density with respect to the Lebesgue measure).
+The set of matrices that violate the requirement has measure zero within the model $\bar{\mathcal{S}}_{G}$ (assuming entries in $B$ and $\Omega$ are generated according to a positive joint density with respect to the Lebesgue measure)\footnote{This follows because the models are parametrically defined algebraic varieties, which are therefore irreducible.
+Any sub-variety of $\bar{\mathcal{S}}_G$, such as that achieved by intersecting with another model is either equal to $\bar{\mathcal{S}}_G$ or has strictly smaller dimension.
+See, for example, \citet{CoxDA07}.}.
 This requirement is analogous to the faithfulness assumption of \citet{SpiPA93}, though faithfulness applies separately to individual conditional independence constraints rather than to the entire model.